 Mortality rates of adults in a normal Box turtle population as low as 2% annually, may be enough to eventually lead to the extinction of a local population, and in a small population, very small losses; i.e. the removal of even one or two adult turtles, can result in the gradual, imperceptible extinction of the population.

-Due to the longevity of the vestige individuals masking the critical instability of a population, it can take decades to recognize that the remaining geriatric population has long passed the threshold to extinction.
+Due to the longevity of the remaining individuals masking the critical instability of a population, it can take decades to recognize that the remaining geriatric population has long passed the threshold to extinction.
 Low recruitment rates of juveniles replacing their missing adult parents makes population rebounds impossible.

 When adult Box turtles are killed before being replaced by juveniles surviving to adulthood, the population declines inevitably toward extinction.
+The Bottom Line

 Study Area Description: The core of the study area is approximately 650 acres of combined federal, state and private land located in the Appalachian Mountains of southwest Virginia in the Blue Ridge Bioregion between the Shenandoah Valley to the West and the Piedmont to the East.
 The area has distinct winter-summer climatic seasons with occasional devastating ice storms and heavy winter snow pack.
 These mountains are part of the Chesapeake Bay watershed.
-There are no perennial, and few intermittent stream/creeks or seeps within the study area.
+There are no perennial, and few intermittent streams, creeks or seeps within the study area.

 Road Crossing BehaviorTurtles in this population have a behavior (or procedure), for road crossing that is distinct from travel within their primary activity areas, ROW's or trail crossings, and is almost always followed.
 Preparation for road crossing is characterized by a beeline track toward the road and an abrupt halt at the treeline or occasionally the mow line.
 The turtle then waits at this location for 1 to 3 days.
 Occasionally during that wait, she will move a short distance parallel to the road/treeline and if the wait is greater than a few days, she may make a move into the woods and loop back to the original roadside location,

 The road crossing nearly always takes place in the early morning between daybreak and about 8:30 a.m. (at this study site), and after crossing , the turtle continues in the original direction sometimes with great haste.
-It is not unusual for a turtle to appear to "rest" in the exact same location for several days before making a big move, but road crossing behavior is so predictable, that I can now be on-site to observe nearly every road crossing and provide the necessary assistance to preserve future turtle data and equipment (lost when a turtle is run over).
+It is not unusual for a turtle to appear to "rest" in the exact same location for several days before making a big move, but road crossing behavior is so predictable, that I can now be on-site to observe nearly every road crossing of known turtles and provide the necessary assistance to preserve future turtle data and equipment (lost when a turtle is run over).

-Road Crossing Mortality Experiments with turtle sized models on a straight, level 45mph section of the paved roadway produced the following results: When a turtle model is placed in either tire track either road lane (any time of day), 3 out of every 4 cars or 4 wheeled pickups ran squarely over the turtle.
+Road Crossing Mortality Experiments with turtle sized and shaped models on a straight, level 45mph section of the paved roadway produced the following results: When a turtle model is placed in either tire track in either road lane (any time of day), 3 out of every 4 cars or 4 wheeled pickups ran squarely over the turtle.
 Three wheeled motorcycles were no better, and have a third track in the center of each lane and usually have very fat rear tires.
 Three wheeled motorcycles rarely swerve to avoid obstacles or even to give way to bicyclists or pedestrians.
 Two wheeled motorcycles nearly always swerve to avoid obstacles.

-For busses, RV's, and trucks and cars pulling trailers, a turtle in either tire track is doomed, because the mortality rate jumps to nearly 100%.
-These vehicles almost NEVER swerve to avoid an obstacle whether rock, branch, snake or turtle or even to give space to a pedestrian beside the roadway, and many of these vehicles have wide, and sometimes multiple sets of tires covering most of the width of their lane of travel.
+For busses, RV's, trucks and cars pulling trailers, a turtle in either tire track is doomed, as the mortality rate jumps to nearly 100%.
+These vehicles almost NEVER swerve to avoid an obstacle whether rock, branch, snake or turtle or even to give space to a pedestrian beside the roadway, and many of these vehicles have wide, and sometimes multiple sets of wide tires covering most of the width of their lane of travel.
 These described actions occur at nearly ANY SPEED making these vehicles the worst offenders of wildlife mortality travelling the highways.

 If a turtle reaches the center line, the survival rate is better, but only for the time it is actually on the yellow line.
 There is still one more lane to cross, so if there is traffic, the same probability of death occurs once again.

 Home Range and Activity Areas: Home range is one of the core concepts of modern spatial ecology, and has been used since Burt (1943) defined it as “that area traversed by the individual in its normal activities of food gathering, mating and caring for young.”
 Home range indicates the manner in which an animal uses it's habitat.
 Thus the distribution of resources necessary for survival and reproduction determines the amount of time and energy spent in any particular part of the home range.
 And Burt went further: "Occasional sallies outside the area, perhaps exploratory in nature, should not be considered as part of the home range”.
 Although Dodd (2001) states that "feeding, exploratory, and nesting forays may extend the home range of T. carolina ".